The Future of Contact Centers: AI and IoT-fueled Services

 Research of more than 350 executives and managers conducted by ICMI and Oracle finds that 57 percent of respondents say their organizations intend to support IoT/connected technologies within the next six to 12 months, in a 21 percent jump from today.
 And while only 35 percent of organizations currently use AI, 85 percent of respondents would like to see their companies expand its use or adopt it.

 “Companies now have to provide a level of service based on what customers want and not just what the companies themselves want to provide,” says Justin Robbins, ICMI’s group director of content and community.

 So what does this mean for customers?
 Think shorter wait times and more efficient service as automated and self-service solutions solve routine problems, freeing associates to focus on more complicated issues.

 Contact centers, for instance could use AI to collect and analyze data from connected devices to better address customer needs.
 If a customer calls about an issue with his or her smart fridge, the associate can look up data from the fridge itself to better identify the problem.
 Taking it a step further, maybe the fridge is programmed to automatically order a replacement part and make a note on the customer’s CRM record for reference in future contact center interactions.

 “Contact center managers are looking for more people with problem solving and technical skills,” Robbins says.
-“Whereas much of an agent’s job might have been spent on routine tasks like resetting passwords, now they have to be able to answer more complicated questions.”
+“Whereas much of an associate’s job might have been spent on routine tasks like resetting passwords, now they have to be able to answer more complicated questions.”

 Also, integrating AI and IoT-based support into the contact center is not as simple as flipping a switch on a new tool or platform.
 That said, there are a number of things companies can do to make the process smoother: